Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Storing HOBO data :file_folder:

-:file_folder: **Storage**: Please store all HOBO data as **.hobo** files.
-All HOBO data will be stored in the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google drive folder.
-To standardize storage, please create a new folder within the directory for your study system (i.e., Brazil, Panama, etc.) with the following naming convention... ```HOBOS_MonthYrDeployed_MonthYrStopped```.
-The date should be in the 'Month,Year' format (for example, Nov22), and all files for that sampling time-period/season can be housed within this newly-created directory.
+:file_folder: **Storage**: Please store all HOBO data as **.hobo** files in the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google drive folder.
+To standardize storage, please create a new folder within your study system's directory (i.e., Brazil, Panama, etc.) with the following naming convention... ```HOBOS_MonthYrDeployed-MonthYrStopped``` for example, *'HOBOs_Nov22-Feb23*'.
+All files for that sampling time-period/season can be housed within this newly-created directory.

-:label: **File naming system**: Individal .hobo files should be named with the site ID, deployment location, and deployement depth or height as follows:
+:label: **File naming system**: Individal .hobo files should be named with the site ID, deployment location, and deployement depth/height as follows:
 ```SiteID_DeployementLocation_depthORheight``` for example, *'Rio.Blanco_shade_25cm.hobo'*.

 :bangbang:***IMPORTANT:*** **This name should also match the